lsst-dm/dm_dev_guide/index.rst

 Team
 ====

-Basic information about the LSST Data Management Subsystem and teams.
+Basic information about the LSST Data Management Subsystem and our culture.
-Learn about the Data Management Subsystem in :ldm:`294`.
+Learn more about the Data Management Subsystem in :ldm:`294`.

 - :doc:`team/onboarding`
 - :doc:`team/code-of-conduct`
+- :doc:`team/empowerment`

 Team-specific pages: